egkristi/llm-langgraph/README.md

 ## Running the Application

+### Web UI

-Use the following command to run the application.
+Use the following command to run the Streamlit web application.
 This will automatically set up a virtual environment and install all required packages before running:

 ```bash
 uv run streamlit run src/app.py